 The following efforts are the foundation of this award-winning sustainable tourism operation with a high level of travel philanthropy giving back to the host community.

 - The resort’s design is very creative in utilizing local materials and preserving the local landscape.
-The 35 cottages at Jungle Bay are elevated on wooden posts beneath the canopy of Gomier and Cedar trees minimizing disturbance on the soils.
-Layout takes advantage of natural ventilation, eliminating need for air conditioning.
-Furniture is handmade on-site by local craftspeople with reclaimed wood.
+Furniture is handmade on-site by local craftspeople using bamboo.

 - Jungle Bay reduces its carbon footprint by approximately 30-40% compared with traditional resorts.

-- Jungle Bay sits on 55 acres of forest and borders a UNESCO World Heritage Site, so is active in biodiversity conservation of this fragile forest.
-One of many examples of stewardship is being a major contributor to a book of “Plants of Dominica’s Southeast” published in partnership with the South East Tourism Development Committee (SETDC), UNESCO and local botanists.
+- One of many examples of stewardship is being a major contributor to a book of “Plants of Dominica’s Southeast” published in partnership with the South East Tourism Development Committee (SETDC), UNESCO and local botanists.

 - Works with community members to facilitate trails to be stewards of the environment and run beach cleanups to reduce the chance of sea turtles being strangled by trash while educating communities about sea turtle conservation.